 Easter only comes around once a year, but you can adjust many of these marketing ideas to other holidays in the coming months.
 Test out a few new ideas to see what works, what resonates with your audience, and what you might tweak and try again later.

-Here are those 19 Easter marketing and promotion ideas to try:
+Here are the 20 best Easter marketing and promotion ideas to try:

 - Host an Easter egg hunt